hfish063/booktrackerlite/README.md

 ### Add notes
 ![Screenshot 2023-11-20 at 7 02 01 PM](https://github.com/hfish063/booktrackerlite/blob/main/screenshots/Screenshot%202023-11-20%20at%207.17.59%E2%80%AFPM.png?raw=true)
+- Add/Update notes for specific title
+- Includes any String of words, will be saved in the db alongside other book data

 ### Update a book
 ![Screenshot 2023-11-20 at 7 02 28 PM](https://github.com/hfish063/booktrackerlite/blob/main/screenshots/Screenshot%202023-11-20%20at%207.18.09%E2%80%AFPM.png?raw=true)